TABLE OF CONTENTS

 8. Americans with Disabilities Act (ADA)

 After evaluation by the substance abuse professional in D.5. above, a driver may request that the employer make reasonable accommodation for the driver under ADA.
 It is the responsibility of the driver to show a condition that qualifies them under ADA.
 An active user is not protected under ADA, but the employer must accommodate if requested.

-The employing department and the Office of Equal Opportunity and Diversity will review requests for accommodation to determine if the driver’s condition qualifies under ADA.
-If the condition does qualify under ADA, the University/Office of Equal Opportunity and Diversity will then determine whether reasonable accommodation can be made in the particular situation.
+The employing department and the Office of Equal Opportunity will review requests for accommodation to determine if the driver’s condition qualifies under ADA.
+If the condition does qualify under ADA, the University/Office of Equal Opportunity will then determine whether reasonable accommodation can be made in the particular situation.